I'm straight, but attracted to transgender or gay porn (or gay attracted to straight porn). What's up?

 Second guy: The first two days I had serious anxiety, almost wanting to kill myself because I lost all attraction towards any female.
 These thoughts make me think that I am gay, making me question what I do, what I say, making me sick.
 I can't eat.
 I think intrusive thoughts...making me feel like I'm gay, when I know I'm not.

 The users' desperation to understand whether their sexual orientation has suddenly changed can lead to constant, compulsive "testing" and other reassurance rituals.
 As with other varieties of OCD (including non-porn-related HOCD), the testing and searches for reassurance offer temporary relief.
 Each "test" reinforces the unwanted arousal—either with rewarding relief, or electrifying distress if the test fails.
-In this way, they reinforce the problematic triggers.
+In this way, tests reinforce the problematic triggers.

 What's a therapist to do?